Mornevanzyl/tech-test-bank/README.md

 ```

 ## Approach
-I decided on a [KISS](https://en.wikipedia.org/wiki/KISS_principle) approach to satisfying the user requirements.
-As a result I decided on a single `Account` class and required methods.
-Since transactions for this test stored only a date, value and ongoing balance, I decided not to implement a separate `Transaction` class.
+My initial approach was to favour a [KISS](https://en.wikipedia.org/wiki/KISS_principle) approach to satisfying the user requirements.
+As a result I implemented a single `Account` class and required methods.
+After self-assessment and in the interest of SRP and 'leaner' methods I extracted transactions into its own class.

-The `Acccount` class provides the required `deposit`, `withdraw` and `printAccountStatement` methods.
+The `Transaction` class is initialised with a positive (deposit) or negative (withdrawal) value and well as an optional date.
+A default of today's date is used if none is supplied.
+The input is validated and loosely typed as per JS convention.
+It has to be a valid number with a maximum of 2 decimals though.

+The `Acccount` class provides a `process` method which accepts a `Transaction`, as well as a `printAccountStatement` method to output an account statement, with newest transaction first.

 In order to pass the user's ***Acceptance Criteria***, I provided the facility to pass an optional date to the `deposit` and `withdraw` methods.